Mv0777/WisfluxAcademy_Internship2022/Assignment6.md

-Q2.Explain strict comparison and Abstract comparison in javascript?
+__Q2.Explain strict comparison and Abstract comparison in javascript?__

-Ans.Abstract Equality Comparison Algorithm
+Ans._Abstract Equality Comparison Algorithm_
 The comparison x == y, where x and y are values, is performed the following way:

 If x and y are of the same type, then:

-A. If the type of x is undefined, return true.
+1. If the type of x is undefined, return true.

-B. If the type of x is null, return true.
+2. If the type of x is null, return true.

-C. If the type of x is a number, then:
+3. If the type of x is a number, then:
+---
 If x is NaN, return false.
 If y is NaN, return false.
 If x is the same number as y, return true.
 If x is +0 and y is -0, return true.
 If x is -0 and y is +0, return true.
 Otherwise, return false.
-D. If the type of x is a string, then if x and y are of the same length and the same characters are at the corresponding positions, return true, otherwise, return false.
+4. If the type of x is a string, then if x and y are of the same length and the same characters are at the corresponding positions, return true, otherwise, return false.

-E. If the type of x is a boolean, if both x and y are true or false, return true, otherwise, return false.
+5. If the type of x is a boolean, if both x and y are true or false, return true, otherwise, return false.

-F. If x and y refer to the same object, return true, otherwise, return false.
+6. If x and y refer to the same object, return true, otherwise, return false.
+---
 If x is null and y is undefined, return true.
 If x is undefined and y is null, return true.
 If the type of x is a number and the type of y is a string, return the result of comparison x == ToNumber(y).